Hyperion-BT/helios-book/src/chapter_1/04_Functions.md

 ## Lambda/Anonymous Functions

 Helios also has support for anonymous functions without needing the `func` keyword.
-This is for convenience when using higher order functions.
+This is for convenience when using higher-order functions.
-Lambdas also have some type inference as on they don't need type annotations on the *left* side of their declaration.
+Lambdas also have some type-inference as on they don't need type annotations on the *left* side of their declaration.

 ```rust, noplaypen